rahuljsaliaan/The-Wild-Oasis-CabinCraft/README.md

 ## Continuous Deployment

-The Wild Oasis is hosted on Vercel for continuous deployment, ensuring that the application is always up-to-date with the latest features and improvements.
+Home Seekers is hosted on Vercel for continuous deployment, ensuring that the application is always up-to-date with the latest features and improvements.

 ---

-Thank you for choosing The Wild Oasis for your cabin and hotel management needs.
+Thank you for choosing Home Seekers for your cabin and hotel management needs.
 We believe you'll find our application powerful and user-friendly.
 If you have any questions or feedback, please don't hesitate to reach out to us.
-Streamline your cabin and hotel management with The Wild Oasis! 🏨🌟📊.
+Streamline your cabin and hotel management with Home Seekers! 🏨🌟📊.